jedelman8/ansible-webdocs/web/ansiblefilesdoc.md

 #### replace
-Replace all instances of a particular string in a file using a back-referenced regular expression
+Replace all instances of a particular string in a file using a back-referenced regular expression.

   * Synopsis
   * Options